Gheben/AuthDropLdap/README.md

 # AuthDrop

 > **Note:** AuthDrop is an evolution of the project [PairDrop](https://github.com/schlagmichdoch/PairDrop), with integrated group management, advanced device pairing, audit logging, and many other enhancements for professional and organizational use.
+This **LDAP/Enterprise Edition** adds full Active Directory integration, hierarchical group management, and enterprise-grade security features.

 <div align="center">